Nandani-Paliwal/order-summary-component/README.md

 # order-summary-component
-This is a project I have completed,taken from Fontened Mentor challenges
+This project is to sharpen my webdev skills